 Take a ranger tour of Liberty Island

 The ranger tour of Liberty Island was by far one of the biggest highlights of my visit, which surprised me.
 With just enough facts and figures and history to get you started, I’d opt for this human tour over listening to the audio guide (though both are included for free).
 Tours leave on the hour from the information office and take only 30 minutes.
-Find out more about the ranger led Statue of Liberty tours.
+Find out more about the ranger led tours.

-Get close-up pictures of the Statue of Liberty
+Get close-up pictures of the statue

 Enjoy the views towards Manhattan on the ferry